-Local bylaws on the foreshore

-Your local authority is responsible for local bylaws.
+Public Space Protection Orders (formerly bylaws) on the foreshore Your local authority is responsible for PSPOs: Dogs; Coast etc

 Note: in some cases a criminal offence may also have been committed, and the police may need to be involved.
 However, you should leave this decision to the Council.